 - Make sure your child drinks plenty of non-caffeinated liquids.

-- Reapply sunscreen often when children are playing in the sun and water; sunscreen should be a minimum of SPF 15 and provide ultra-violet A and B protection.
+- Reapply sunscreen often when children are playing in the sun and water; sunscreen should be a minimum of SPF 30 and be labeled “broad-spectrum” meaning it provides ultra-violet A and B protection.

 - Limit the time children play in the sun, especially near the water.